 Osteoporosis means “porous bone.”
 It is often called “the silent disease” as bone loss occurs without any symptoms until testing reveals weak, brittle bones that are more prone to fractures.
 The U.S. Office of the Surgeon General reports an estimated 10 million Americans over the age of 50 have osteoporosis and another 43 million are at risk of this debilitating disease.

-According to the National Osteoporosis Foundation, there are risk factors for osteoporosis which cannot be controlled: gender, age, body size, family history, and ethnicity.
+According to the National Osteoporosis Foundation, there are risk factors for osteoporosis that cannot be controlled: gender, age, body size, family history and ethnicity.
 Females are more at risk for osteoporosis than males.
-Studies suggest that one out of two women break a bone—most often in the hip, spine or wrist—due to osteoporosis.
+Studies suggest that one out of two women break a bone — most often in the hip, spine or wrist — due to osteoporosis.

 The Role of Dairy Foods in Keeping Bones Strong

-Healthy bones need the mineral, calcium.
-The best foods sources of calcium are milk, yogurt, cheese, fortified cereals and dark green leafy vegetables.
+Healthy bones need the mineral calcium.
+The best food sources of calcium are milk, yogurt, cheese, fortified cereals and dark green leafy vegetables.
 The Academy of Nutrition and Dietetics recommends three servings of calcium-rich foods every day for children ages nine and older to maintain bone health.
-Click here for a list of the Top 10 Food Sources of Calcium.

 Bones need vitamin D to help absorb calcium.
 Most people get vitamin D from three sources:

 - Sunlight: Being outside in sunlight about 15 minutes a few times a week helps the body to make vitamin D.

 - Fortified milk: Most milk today is fortified with vitamin D. One cup of milk provides a quarter or more of the daily requirement of vitamin D.